nahida-uap/amazon-reviews-crawler/README.md

 # amazon-reviews-crawler

-This is a Python based Amazon Appstore Crawler which require:
+This is a Python based Amazon reviews crawler which require:

     - Python
     - Selenium (Install - pip install selenium)